>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 You’re excited because you're able to connect with the Hawaiian Islands when you dance Hula.

-As a Kanaka ʻŌiwi, you learn about the history, spirituality, and culture of your Ancestors, re-Indigenize, and share it with your Keiki (children).
+As a Kanaka ʻŌiwi, you learn about the history, spirituality, and culture of your Ancestors, re-indigenize, and share it with your Keiki (children).

 Life is feeling easier for you with more Aloha so you can handle anything that comes your way.